Driving the Evo Triangle in a Mercedes-Benz R129 SL500

 It’s here that we reach the crux of what an SL500 is all about.
 It’s not a Mazda MX5.
 It’s not a Subaru Impreza.
 It’s not going to inspire you to clip that apex a little closer, leave that corner a little faster.
 The SL500 sees all that tomfoolery, shrugs it’s shoulders and looks the other way, tutting and saying ‘pathetic’.
 It skulks off proudly because it’s above all that.
 It’s better than that.
 It’s more than that.

-The fact of the matter is that any modern car with a 2.0 turbo charged engine and any choice of gearbox is going to be faster in real-world terms than a 20 year old 5.0 litre behemoth saddled with a 4 speed auto box. (all cars build after 1998 did have 5 speed auto boxes).
+The fact of the matter is that any modern car with a 2.0 turbo charged engine and any choice of gearbox is going to be faster in real-world terms than a 20 year old 5.0 litre behemoth saddled with a traditional automatic gearbox. (all cars built after 1998 have 5 speed auto boxes, but early cars are 4 speed).
 Times have changed, they simply don’t make cars like the R129 SL500 anymore – but isn’t that the point?

 All modern cars are unfathomably complicated, they all do over 120mph, they’re all built to the same standards, they all have roughly the same kit, they all drive the same, they all perform the same, they all even look the same… buying a modern car has been reduced to how much you want to pay per month relative to how comfortable the drivers seat is.